sickozell/SickoCV/README.md

 **Anti-aliasing filter**
 Anti-aliasing filter is made up with 2x oversampling and a 20khz lowpass filter.

-**Crossfade length**
-Crossfade can be set from 0 to 50ms and is engaged when the sample skips from LoopEnd to LoopStart or from CueEnd to CueStart when in Gate Mode.

 **Polyphonic Outs**
 When this option is enabled the outs reflects v/oct input polyphony.
 Otherwise polyphonic outputs are mixed in one monophonic out.